kmalinich/m35080_Read_BitBang/README.md

 A datasheet is included in this repo.
 Connect Chipselect, Clock, In, Out, Vcc(5V) and Vss accordingly.
 Make sure, that max. current never exceeds 10mA.

 ## Write to Memory (0x20 till 0x3FF)
-You can write to memory using the write_8() function.
+You can write to memory using the write_8() function. </br>
+*Please backup your full memory before you make any changes.*

 Example: